nopnop2002/nuttx_api_examples/README.md

  File IO example

-If you find any bug, please tell me via issue.
+If you find any bug, please tell me via issues.